-Negril, 81km west of Montego Bay, is the vortex around which Jamaica’s fun-in-the-sun vacation life whirls.
-You’ll soon find yourself falling in love with Negril’s insouciance and its scintillating 11km-long beach sliding gently into calm waters reflecting a palette of light blues and greens.
-Coral reefs lie just offshore, and you’ll want your camera close by to record the consistently peach-colored sunsets that get more applause than the live reggae concerts.
+If you came to Jamaica looking to find a party and lose your inhibitions, look no further than Negril, 81km west of Montego Bay.
+At night, reggae and dancehall parties thump their tunes across the beach; by day, thousands fall in love with Negril’s insouciance and scintillating 11km-long beach sliding gently into calm waters that reflect a palette of light blues and greens.
+Coral reefs lie just offshore, and you’ll want your camera close by to record the consistently peach-colored sunsets that get more applause than live reggae concerts.

 In spite of Negril’s perhaps predictable evolution from a remote, sensual Eden to a big-money resort, the place remains Jamaica’s best destination for Dionysian revelry.
 Let your hair down, sample the local pleasures and let Jamaica happen around you.